TauhidMark011/Multi-Restraurant-Application/README.md

 | React Router Dom | DOM bindings for React Router. |
 | React Multi Carousel | Supports multiple items slider. |
 | Webpack | Packs CommonJs/AMD modules for the browser.
 Allows to split your codebase into multiple bundles, which can be loaded on demand. |

-## Installation:

--  ```git clone https://github.com/oszi91/GetTheFood``` to clone the repository.
--  npm install to install all dependencies
--  npm start and http://localhost:3001/ in the browser to preview the app